Gorilla and chimpanzee trekking in Uganda

 Where to go chimpanzee trekking in Uganda

 • Budongo Forest Reserve is located close to Murchison Falls National Park.
-The likelihood of spotting chimps is highest in the morning, with an estimated 80% chance of encountering the chimps.
-The trekking is organised by Uganda Lodges - Budongo Eco Lodge.
+The likelihood of spotting chimps is highest in the morning, with an estimated 80% chance.
+The trek is organised by Uganda Lodges - Budongo Eco Lodge.
 Permits can be obtained on-site or reserved in advance through Uganda Lodges.
-Prices for the Budongo Forest are USD 140.
+The price for the Budongo Forest is USD 140.

 • Kalinzu Forest is situated alongside the road from Mbarara town to Queen Elizabeth National Park.
 A hiking permit costs USD 40, and the chances of seeing chimps are estimated at 50%.
 Even if you miss out on the chimps, the hike itself is still a great experience.
 Permits can be arranged on-site or via your lodge.